sderosiaux/every-single-day-i-tldr/README.md

 # 03-10-2021

+- https://newsletter.pragmaticengineer.com/p/project-management-in-tech How Big Tech Runs Tech Projects and the Curious Absence of Scrum
 - https://aws.amazon.com/blogs/aws/introducing-amazon-msk-connect-stream-data-to-and-from-your-apache-kafka-clusters-using-managed-connectors/ Amazon MSK Connect – Stream Data to and from Your Apache Kafka Clusters Using Managed Connectors

 # 02-10-2021